 The Department for Education will not normally reinvestigate the substance of complaints or overturn any decisions made by the school.
 They will consider whether the school has adhered to education legislation and any statutory policies connected with the complaint.

-You can refer your complaint to the Department for Education via an online form at https://www.gov.uk/contact-dfe.
+You can refer your complaint to the Department for Education via their online form.